Build queries with QueryExpression

 FetchExpression is used with FetchXML, the proprietary Dataverse query language, can be used to perform some queries by using XML-based queries.
 More information: Use FetchXML to construct a query

-Don’t retrieve all attributes in a query because of the negative effect on performance.
+Don’t retrieve all columns in a query because of the negative effect on performance.
 This is particularly true if the query is used as a parameter to an update request.
-In an update, if all attributes are included this sets all field values, even if they are unchanged, and often triggers cascaded updates to child records.
+In an update, if all columns are included this sets all field values, even if they are unchanged, and often triggers cascaded updates to child records.

 Alternatives to QueryExpression